l6a/elements/docs/abstractions.md

 random number seed so its results are different but statistically consistent with each other.
 We define this as "partial-derivable" and the results are correlated.

+Note that "absolute derivable" does not imply correctness.
+If the upstream data is wrong, or there is a serious bug in the data processing algorithm, the result is obviously wrong.
+Nevertheless, even when the result is wrong, "absolute derivable" can help track mistakes and hence make correction possible.
+Therefore, "absolute derivable" should be a goal in a scientific process.